drimal/trivia-streamlit-app/README.md

 # If you want to build a docker image and deploy it to AWS Elastic Beanstalk
  * ```$ sh build docker_image.sh```
- * once the image is built and uploaded to AWS ECS container, you can create Elastic Beanstalk environment and upload Deploy_trip_to_trivia.json script
+ * once the image is built and uploaded to the AWS ECS container, you can create an Elastic Beanstalk environment and upload the Deploy_trip_to_trivia.json script

 ![image](trivia.png)